 - Medium sized saucepan

-- 60 ml soya sauce I use Tamari soya sauce as its lower in sodium.
+- 60 millilitres soya sauce or use Tamari soya sauce if requiring gluten-free

-- 60 ml apple cider vinegar Alternatively use red wine vinegar, white wine vinegar or balsamic.
+- 60 millilitres apple cider vinegar Alternatively use red wine vinegar, white wine vinegar or balsamic.
 Or even malt vinegar.

-- 2 tsp smoked paprika or ordinary paprika.
+- 2 teaspoon smoked paprika or ordinary paprika.

-- 2 tbsp soft brown sugar or an alternative sugar or syrup, such as maple syrup.
+- 2 tablespoon soft brown sugar or an alternative sugar or syrup, such as maple syrup.

 - vegan margarine or butter for spreading on the bun